Tilting modules and dominant dimension with respect to injective modules: Almost Auslander algebras and strongly quasi-hereditary algebras

-Ringel showed if $A$ is strongly quasi-hereditary, then its global dimension is at most two (see \cite[Proposition A.2]{R10}).
+Ringel shows that if $A$ is strongly quasi-hereditary, then its global dimension is at most two (see \cite[Proposition A.2]{R10}).
 However, the converse does not hold in general.
-On the other hand, if $\gl A \le 2$, then there exists a partial order $\le$ on $\Lambda$ such that $(A,\le)$ is a right-strongly quasi-hereditary algebra but not necessarily strongly quasi-hereditary (see \cite[Theorems 4.1 and 4.6]{T}).
-Then we have the following question. \begin{question} Assume that $\gl A \le 2$ and then $(A,\le)$ is right-strongly quasi-hereditary.
+On the other hand, if $\gl A \le 2$, then there exists a partial order $\le$ on $\Lambda$ such that $(A,\le)$ is a right-strongly quasi-hereditary algebra but not necessarily strongly quasi-hereditary (see \cite[Theorems 4.1 and 4.6]{T20}).
+Then we have the following question. \begin{question} Assume that $\gl A \le 2$ so that $(A,\le)$ is right-strongly quasi-hereditary.
 When is $(A,\le)$ a strongly quasi-hereditary algebra? \end{question}

-In \cite{T} and \cite{T19}, the author gave a complete answer to the question when $A$ is an Auslander algebra or an Auslander--Dlab--Ringel algebra.
+In \cite{T20} and \cite{T19}, the author gives a complete answer to the question when $A$ is an Auslander algebra or an Auslander--Dlab--Ringel algebra.
 In the following, we give a partial answer for almost $1$-Auslander algebras.
 We assume that $A$ is an almost $1$-Auslander algebra.
-Let $I$ be a direct sum of all pairwise non-isomorphic indecomposable injective $A$-modules with projective dimension at most one and $\mathbb{T}^{1}$ the basic $1$-tilting module.
-By $\gl A \le 2$, we can take a right-strongly quasi-hereditary algebra $(A, \le)$ and let $\mathbb{T}$ be its characteristic tilting module.
+Let $I$ be a basic injective $A$-module with the property that $\add I$ consists of all injective $A$-modules with projective dimension at most one and $\mathbb{T}^{1}$ the basic $1$-tilting module.
+Since $\gl A \le 2$, we can choose $\le$ so that $(A,\le)$ is right-strongly quasi-hereditary, and let $\mathbb{T}$ be its characteristic tilting module.

 The following theorem is a main result of this section.